rayning0/go-interpreter-compiler/README.md

 ```
 ## Part 2: Compiler

-- Take the lexer, the parser, the AST, the REPL and the object system and use them to build a new, faster implementation of Monkey
+- Take the lexer, parser, AST, REPL and object system and use them to build a new, faster implementation of Monkey.
 - Change its architecture and turn it into a **bytecode compiler and virtual machine**, from scratch.
 - Build compiler and VM side-by-side so that we always have a running system to steadily evolve.